CheesyChocolate/ScholarDB/doc/scholarDB.md

 ---

-## Create 3 triggers and provide examples for their execution.
+## Create 3 triggers and provide examples for their execution. -- Ali Daghighi

 ```sql
 -- UserAuitLog table